argocon22Workshop/ArgoCDRollouts/docs/101_README.md

 - Homebrew
 - Argo CLIs.

+You will also need to fork and clone this repo.

 ### 1.1 Install Docker Desktop

 Install Docker for Desktop by following the instructions on the [Docker Desktop](https://docs.docker.com/get-started/#download-and-install-docker) page.